shopware/docs/guides/hosting/performance/performance-tweaks.md

 Instead of setting up a Redis server for `enqueue`, you can also work directly with [RabbitMQ](../infrastructure/message-queue.md#transport-rabbitmq-example)

-The PHP Redis extension should be preferred to be installed on the machine as of Predis to use a persistent Redis connection.
-Persistent connection opens per FPM process a Redis connection and uses it for all requests, which can help in high load scenarios as each request doesn't have to open and close a connection and may hit the system max open sockets
+The PHP Redis extension provides persistent Redis connections.
+Persistent connections can help in high load scenarios as each request doesn't have to open and close connections.
+Using non-persistent Redis connections can also hit the system's maximum of open sockets.
+Because of these limitations, the Redis extension is preferred over Predis.

 When a Redis cluster is in usage, the `php.ini` setting `redis.clusters.cache_slots=1` should be set to skip the cluster node lookup on each connection